digitaldreams/laracrud/README.md

 It will create Model, Request, Controller, View.
 Then you just need to run route command to create routes.

+##Migration##

+Somethings we may need to create a migration file from a table.
+Then this command will be useful.

+    php artisan laracrud:migration users

 ##Setting##
 To manipulate configuration you need to do following.